johngodlee/geosci_linux_intro/geosci_linux_intro.md

 The `-x` flag tells `tar` that we want to extract files from an archive.
 The `-f` flag tells `tar` that we will provide a filename as the archive to extract from.

-If you encounter `.zip` files instead of `.tar` files you can use the `zip` and `unzip` programs to compress and uncompress them, respectively:
+If you encounter `.zip` files instead of `.tar` files you can use the `zip` and `unzip` programs to compress and uncompress them.
+The following compresses `jefferson.txt` into `jefferson.zip`:

 ```
 zip jefferson.zip jefferson.txt
 ```

-Compresses `jefferson.txt` into `jefferson.zip`
+The following unzips the contents of `jefferson.zip` and places it in a directory called `jefferson_2`

 ```
 unzip jefferson.zip –d jefferson_2
 ```

-Unzips the contents of `jefferson.zip` and places it in a folder called `jefferson_2`

 ## Downloading files from webpages using `wget` and `curl`

-It is becoming more common to download data from hosted webpages rather than from dedicated file servers.
-You can do this using two programs, either `curl` or `wget`.
-Both do largely the same thing, but offer some different advanced functions that we won't get into today.
+It is becoming more common to download data from hosted webpages rather than from dedicated ftp file servers.
+You can download from webpages using two programs, `curl` or `wget`.
+Both do largely the same thing but offer some different advanced functions that we won't get into today.
 Just be aware that they exist and are useful for different tasks.
 For now, we can download some data from the GeoSciences website:

 ```
 cd ~/linux_intro/wkzero/downloads